 This training is of interest to anybody who works at the intersection of humanitarian and development programming.
 It specifically targets practitioners responsible for livelihood activities in their own projects with little or no knowledge of the M4P approach.
-Participants at previous editions of this training included staff from CARE International, UNHCR, CGAP, Belgian Development Agency, CARITAS, IFRC, Danish Refugee Council, Norwegian Refugee Council, IOM and many more.
+Participants in previous editions of this training included staff from CARE International, the UNHCR, the CGAP, the Belgian Development Agency, CARITAS, the IFRC, the Danish Refugee Council, the Norwegian Refugee Council and the IOM.

 By the end of the training, participants will be able to: